cynicsketch/nix-mineral/README.md

 #### Contributing
 Have any ideas for the project?
 Want to help improve it by writing code or documentation?
 Head to the [issues tracker](https://github.com/cynicsketch/nix-mineral/issues) and we can talk a solution!
+Also see [our contribution guidelines](docs/CONTRIBUTING.md) for more information.

 ### Credits
 Special thanks to all our [wonderful contributors](https://github.com/cynicsketch/nix-mineral/graphs/contributors) who have helped make this project possible, as well many other projects, named and unnamed, which `nix-mineral` has borrowed insight and configuration from: